 "Upin & Ipin" Won The Best Feature Category at ANIMAZE 2019

 Fox Renderfarm Projects

 Upin & Ipin: The Lone Gibbon Kris (Malay: Upin & Ipin: Keris Siamang Tunggal) (short for Upin & Ipin), produced by Les' Copaque Production Sdn.
 Bhd., rendered by Fox Renderfarm, has won the Best Feature category at the Montreal International Animation Film Festival 2019 (ANIMAZE).

 ANIMAZE is an international film festival and conference dedicated to exploring the world of animation in all its diversity.
 Filmmakers from over 65 countries working in a wide range of genres and styles converge on Montreal in the summer.
 Proudly, the mischievous twins Upin and Ipin are now the winners of the international film award.

 In this fantasy film, Upin, Ipin and their friends find a magical kris which transports them into a fictional country known as Inderaloka.
 Here they meet various colourful characters from Malay folklore and help them battle an powerful villian.
 Les' Copaque, the production company of Upin & Ipin, elected to create its own unique intellectual property based on traditional Malaysian mythology, but told in an energetic, child-friendly way.

 The production of Upin & Ipin took 5 years to complete, and the cost is almost RM20 million, making it the most expensive Malaysian film ever made.
-Fox Renderfarm’s reliable and high-efficient service helped a lot in its rendering process.
+Fox Renderfarm’s reliable and high-efficient cloud rendering service helped a lot in its rendering process.
 As a local animated film in Malaysia, Upin & Ipin’s award means a lot to the Malaysian animation industry.